Day 1 Arrive Lima

 Arrive to Lima on the flight of your choice today.
 After picking up your luggage and clearing customs, walk across the street to the comfortable and conveniently located Ramada Costa del Sol Hotel.
 Settle into your room and rest up after your travels.
 You have an exciting trip ahead, filled with ancient ruins, local markets and the beautiful Andes Mountains!

 Day 2 Fly to Puerto Maldonado - Transfer to Amazon Lodge

 - 1 Breakfast, 1 Lunch, 1 Dinner

 Transfer from Puerto Maldonado airport to the river port on the Madre de Dios River.
 A 25 minute journey down the Madre de Dios River by motor canoe brings you to the end of the trail into Sandoval Lake Lodge.
-From here the trail takes you on a 2-mile walk or rickshaw ride through secondary forest, until we reach a small canal where we board canoes and are paddled 220 yards through a flooded forest of 100-foot tall Mauritia palms.
-As the canal opens onto the shimmering surface of the lake, we transfer to a catamaran and are leisurely paddled halfway across the lake to the lodge.
-After lunch and a brief rest to avoid the early afternoon heat, we once again board the catamaran and set off to explore the entire west end of the lake.
-Here, in the flooded palm forest we drift to the sounds of hundreds of Red-Bellied Macaws as they return to the palm forest for the night.
-We return to the lodge around nightfall for dinner.
-After dinner we will return to the canoes to look for the large and extremely rare Black Caimans.
-If it's a clear starlit night, we'll take advantage of the stupendous stargazing as we float in the middle of the lake.
+From here the trail takes you on a 2-mile walk or rickshaw ride through secondary forest, until you reach a small canal where you board canoes and are paddled 220 yards through a flooded forest of 100-foot tall Mauritia palms.
+As the canal opens onto the shimmering surface of the lake, transfer by catamaran across the lake to the lodge.
+After lunch and a brief rest to avoid the early afternoon heat, you'll once again board the catamaran and set off to explore the entire west end of the lake.
+Here, in the flooded palm forest drift to the sounds of hundreds of Red-Bellied Macaws as they return to the palm forest for the night.
+Return to the lodge around nightfall for dinner.
+After dinner return to the canoes to look for the large and extremely rare Black Caimans.
+If it's a clear starlit night, you can take advantage of the stupendous stargazing as you float in the middle of the lake.

 Day 3 Explore the Amazon